wkumari/draft-vandergaast-edns-client-subnet/README.md

    FAMILY and ADDRESS information MAY be used from the ECS option in the incoming query.
-Passing the existing address data is supportive of the Recursive Resolver being used as the target of a Forwarder, but could possibly run into policy problems with regard to usage agreements between the Recursive Resolver and Authoritative Namserver.
+Passing the existing address data is supportive of the Recursive Resolver being used as the target of a Forwarding Resolver, but could possibly run into policy problems with regard to usage agreements between the Recursive Resolver and Authoritative Namserver.
 See Section 12.2 for more discussion on this point.
 If the Recursive Resolver will not forward the FAMILY and ADDRESS data from the incoming ECS option, it SHOULD return a REFUSED response.
-   An ECS-aware resolver MUST retry the query without ECS to distinguish the response from a lame delegation, which is the common convention for a REFUSED status.
+   An ECS-aware resolver MUST retry the query without ECS to distinguish the authoritative response from a lame delegation, which is the common convention for a REFUSED status.

+Contavalli, et al.        Expires April 5, 2016                 [Page 8]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

    Subsequent queries to refresh the data MUST, if unrestricted by an incoming SOURCE PREFIX-LENGTH, specify the longest SOURCE PREFIX- LENGTH that the Recursive Resolver is willing to cache, even if a previous response indicated that a shorter prefix length was sufficient.

-Contavalli, et al.       Expires March 28, 2016                 [Page 8]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

 7.1.2.
 Stub Resolvers